harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 > Your brain was learning, but the environment was preventing you from accessing that learning effectively.
 It's like having files on your computer that you can't open because the application is corrupted.
 The data is intact, but you can't access it.

 Within weeks of starting my next role in an environment where I could apply knowledge confidently, I found myself architecting event-driven systems and applying CQRS patterns without constantly second-guessing myself.
-The knowledge was there—it had just been locked away behind anxiety and self-doubt.
+The knowledge was there.
+It had just been locked away behind anxiety and self-doubt.

 Trust that even in the worst situations, you're growing.
 Your struggle wasn't wasted.
 Every code review, every difficult conversation, every technical challenge was building your skills.
 The learning happened; it just couldn't flourish until the conditions were right.